PatrickCmd/aws-bootcamp-cruddur-2023/journal/week6.md

 - Amazon CloudWatch to monitor Malicious ECS Configuration Changes
 - Only using Authorized Container Images (hopefully some Image signing in the future e.g sigstore)

+## Deploying Backend Flask Application to ECS with Fargate
 ## Test RDS Connecetion
 Add this `test` script into `db` so we can easily check our connection from our container.